 Once a bill has been generated by DOR, taxpayers must file an Application for Abatement (either online through MassTaxConnect or by submitting Form ABT) if they are looking for a refund of a payment.
 Most taxpayers can use MassTaxConnect to dispute an audit finding or a penalty by choosing "File a Dispute" under "I Want To" in their account for each tax type.

 Keep in mind that some taxpayers are required to file amended returns and applications for abatement electronically.
-Refer to TIR 15-9, Electronic Filing and Payment Requirements Extended to Additional Tax Types, to see if the electronic filing and payment requirements apply to you.
+Refer to TIR 16-9, Expansion and Restatement of Electronic Filing and Payment Requirements, to see if the electronic filing and payment requirements apply to you.

 Are there time limits for filing an amended return or an application for abatement?